hyperreality/hyperreality.github.com/_posts/2025-09-29-overpass-api-cycling-density.md

 #### Density Limitation

-An obvious issue with the Cyclable Density metric is the strong correlation it has with population density.
+An obvious issue with the Cyclable Density metric is the strong correlation it has with population density ([r/peopleliveincities](https://reddit.com/r/PeopleLiveInCities/)).
 Urban areas are more likely to have cycle infrastructure, therefore the map ends up resembling a population density map:

 ![](/assets/osm/population-density.jpg)